olaviinha/ChordsGuruTurbo100aDeluxe/README.md

-# Chords Guru Deluxe Turbo 100A
+# Chords Guru Turbo 100a Deluxe

 Webapp for simple visualization and audio previewing of textual chord progressions.